Conduct of Question Period

 Questions Concerning Matters Before Committees

 Placing Written Questions on the Order Paper

 Adjournment Proceedings (Late Show)

 The right to seek information and the right to hold the Government accountable are recognized as fundamental to our system of parliamentary government.
-One of the principal ways by which Members exercise these rights is by asking questions in the House.
+Asking questions in the House is one of the main ways Members exercise these rights.
 Questions may be asked orally without notice during Question Period, or they may be submitted in writing with sufficient notice.